Anatomy and Physiology II

 |Course-level student learning outcomes||Discipline-level learning outcomes||Assessment methods|

-Identify important anatomical structures.
+Identify important anatomical structures in the systems discussed.

-Describe the relationship between structure and function.
+Describe the relationship between structure and function in the systems discussed.

-Recognize the processes involved in homeostatic regulation.
+Recognize the processes involved in homeostatic regulation in the body.

 NS-1, NS-2, NS-3